 This is a serious case of surrogacy gone wrong, which could have had devastating consequences for those involved.
 A combination of misinformation, a catalogue of legal errors and marital breakdown caused immense distress, recrimination and legal uncertainty for the intended parents, their surrogate mother and their child.
 A complete lack of specialist legal advice initially resulted in the illegal drafting of a surrogacy contract, confusion about the parties’ legal status and a failure to obtain a parental order.

 Unlike mainstream family law the parental order regime is governed by assisted reproduction law.
 There is no legal flexibility in the non-extendable six month deadline and it is just that, non-extendable.

 Having ‘missed the boat’ with a parental order application, the surrogate unintentionally remains legal mother and financially responsible for the child.
 The child also remains a ward of court and the subject of a shared residence order.
 A parental order would have been a permanent legal solution which would have entirely removed the surrogate’s legal status.

 Anyone entering into a surrogacy arrangement, whether by private arrangement or involving treatment at a UK licensed fertility clinic or abroad, should first obtain expert legal advice.
 Intended parents and surrogate mothers need to understand the implications of a surrogacy arrangement and the importance of a parental order to legally protect themselves and the surrogate born child”.

 Click here to read more about the case and surrogacy law in the event of a surrogacy dispute.

-If you would like to discuss your situation or you would like more information about surrogacy, please click here or email email@example.com or telephone Louisa on +44 (0)207 222 1244.
+If you would like to discuss your situation or find out more about surrogacy law in the UK or internationally please contact Louisa by email Louisa.firstname.lastname@example.org or call +44 (0)207 222 1244.